FireTracer/RML2025-Series/README.md

 ## 📌 Overview

-The **RML2025 Series** dataset is a benchmark collection specifically designed for evaluating **cross-domain automatic modulation classification (AMC)** methods under realistic and progressively complex communication environments.
+The **RML2025 Series** dataset is a benchmark collection specifically designed for evaluating the generalization ability of automatic modulation classification (AMC) model in real communication environments with significant distribution differences.

 We simulate a variety of physical impairments commonly present in real-world communication systems.
 These impairments are combined in a structured manner to generate domain shifts with hierarchical complexity, offering a more challenging and realistic benchmark for evaluating cross-domain AMC methods.

 These impairments, including various combinations of **noise, multipath fading, carrier frequency offset (CFO), sampling rate offset (SRO), and Doppler shift**, introduce significant distributional shifts and structural damage in the received signals, thereby posing considerable challenges for robust modulation classification.

----

-## 🧠 Motivation

-While existing datasets are useful for standard AMC validation, they fall short in simulating diverse real-world conditions.
-Specifically:

-- Domain shifts in prior benchmarks are often **simplistic or unrealistic**, leading to performance overestimation.
-- Publicly available datasets typically lack **structured cross-domain settings**, limiting the development of domain generalization or adaptation techniques.

-To address these gaps, RML2025 Series incorporates multiple types and levels of **channel impairments**, structured across domains with increasing complexity.

 ---